JorgeMalaquias/JorgeMalaquias/README.md

 ### Hello, I'm Jorge 😀

 #### I'm a web developer, I live in the south of Brazil!
-I'm currently doing bachelors on software engineering, and I've been working on web applications projects which you can see on my repositories :)
+I'm currently doing bachelors on software engineering, and I've been working on web applications, which you can see on my repositories :)

-A little bit about me, despite my work:
+### A little bit about me, despite my work:
 - I play chess ♟
 - I like to practice physical exercises 🏋🏽
 - I'm a cinephile 🎞